 From Olivia to Charlotte and beyond, here are some of the most popular girl names today and their meanings.

 When baby name trend trackers write about the top names of the twenty-first century, their job gets pretty easy when it comes to the top girls' names.
-The list of top girl names has remained surprisingly stable in the past two decades.
-No dark horses, no surprises—just tried and true classics liked Amelia and Charlotte vying for the top alongside "newer" transplants like Arya and Isla.
-So whether choosing a name tops your list of pregnancy to do's or you plan to wait until you meet your little one to choose her name, when the decision is made it will feel so right that you'll wonder how you could ever have considered anything else.
+The list of popular girl names has remained surprisingly stable in the past two decades.
+No dark horses, no surprises—just tried and true classic girl names like Amelia and Charlotte vying for the top alongside "newer" more modern names like Arya and Isla.
+So whether choosing a popular girl name tops your list of pregnancy to do's or you plan to wait until you meet your little one to choose her name, when the decision is made it will feel so right that you'll wonder how you could ever have considered anything else.

 Here are some of the most popular girl names today and what they mean.